BuelentUendes/SSL-ECG-Project/README.md

 │   └── processed/             # Final input data used for modeling

-├── preprocessing_pipeline/    # Metaflow pipeline to preprocess raw ECG data │   ├── preprocess_flow.py     # Main flow file
+├── preprocessing_pipeline/    # Metaflow pipeline to preprocess raw ECG data │   ├── preprocess_no_flow.py  # Main preprocessing file
-│   ├── config.py              # Data configuration
+│   ├── downsample.py          # Script to downsample the WESAD and van der Mee dataset to the same 500 Hz │   ├── config.py              # Data configuration
 │   └── common.py              # Cleaning and Preprocessing functions